 Celebrating Healthy Schools

-Many schools in the city are involved in the Newcastle Healthy School Programme and have shown that they are meeting rigorous quality standards to promote healthy lifestyles to their pupils.
+Many schools in the city are involved in the Newcastle Healthy School Programme and have proved that they are meeting rigorous quality standards to promote healthy lifestyles to their pupils.

-Local schools are continually developing and improving their work and those achieving Healthy Schools Plus are able to prove how their work has changed children’s health behaviour or attitudes, helping them to live healthier lives.
+Local schools are continually developing and improving their work and those achieving Healthy Schools Plus can also prove how their work has changed children’s health behaviour or attitudes, helping them to live healthier lives.